 - Jesus is "the" only (particularly) begotten son of God, via the virgin birth

-- Jesus came from (or is of) God the Father, who is in heaven
+- Jesus came from (or is of) the Father, who is in heaven

-- this title gives particular expression of God as the Father and Jesus as his Son.
+- This royal title gives particular expression of God as the Father and Jesus as his Son.

 It is absolutely paramount that we understand that God the Father's primordial plan to come to earth as his own son named Jesus, is NOT the same thing as Jesus being a separate "God the Son" person before time began.
 How do I know that for sure?
 Because.
 I can't say this enough, we do not find the royal title of "God the Son" in Scripture -- ever!
-Jesus isn't separate from the Father, he IS the Father!
-Duh duh duh!!!
-Don't leave yet dear reader, I mean to explain that our God, the Lord Jesus is simply operating under a different royal title and set of responsibilities as a both God and man.
-The book of Isaiah alone contains many verses entailing that God the Father would be sending himself to earth as his own Son, for the purpose of operating as our one and only atoning Savior, Messiah, and Servant.
+Jesus isn't separate from the Father, he and the Father are in one another, that is what Scripture says!
+Now, now...don't leave before I can explain, dear reader.
+The book of Isaiah alone contains many verses entailing that God the Father would be sending himself to earth as his own Son, for the purpose of operating of obtaining a physical human body so he could be our one and only atoning Savior, Messiah, and Servant.
+God had to become a man, because God can't die.
 Isn't that what Jesus' name means - God is salvation?
-And that very same book clearly states that Almighty is the only (singular) God there is - - I have already given you those verses in the previous chapter.
-The logic follows, it's undeniable.
-Now let's briefly explore the subject of royal titles, this is important to help us under-stand how our God is indeed one God, and not three separate persons.
+And that very same book clearly states that the Almighty is the only (singular) God there is - - I have already given you those verses in the previous chapter.
+The "omni-God logic follows; it's undeniable.
+Now let's briefly explore the subject of royal titles, this is important to help us understand how our all in all God can be only one God, and not three separate persons.

 Through the years, I have learned that the LORD God's royal titles are used in a deliberate way, because they describe a rank and particular function.
-For example, when God identifies himself as "the LORD of hosts" in Scripture, it is usually in the context of war that he is about to unleash upon sinners.
-It would be ridiculous for him to use his royal title of "the LORD of peace" in those Scriptures, you know what I mean?
+For example, when God identifies himself as "the LORD of hosts" in Scripture, it is usually in the context of war that he is about to unleash upon sinners, or that he is furious with some idolaters.
+It would be ridiculous for him to use his royal title of "the LORD my provider" in those Scriptures -- you know what I mean?
 God's title of The LORD of hosts, means he is the head of heaven's armies, or his angels, as he leads them into war.
-Not only that, but it also means that he commands human armies, and at his command, he sends them against nations.
+Not only that, but it also means that he commands human armies, and at his command, he sends them against other nations.
 That may be hard for some Christians to accept, but that only means that they had better read their Bibles more carefully.
 The prophets Isaiah, Jeremiah, and Daniel all clearly show how God directs human armies to attack and destroy other nations as a means of corporal punishment for sins, like idolatry.
 Rest assured, the name and titles of God are very important to him, and so they must be important to us, if we claim to be his children.
 And so we had better learn how, when, and why he uses them.

-I mean really, even Satan and his demons know that there is only one God, because amazingly, they rightly refer to Jesus as “the Son of God.”
-I find that extremely interesting.
-Satan addressed Jesus by saying, “If you are the Son of God ...”, notice he didn't say, “If you are God the Son...” - as there is a grammatical difference, and a very important royal title is involved here.
-The demons that spoke to Jesus said the same thing -- they rightly addressed him as "the Son of God."
+Did you know that Satan and his demons know that there is only one God?
+Its true, because amazingly, they rightly refer to Jesus as “the Son of God.”
+I find that extremely interesting, and I hope you do too.
+When Satan was tempting Jesus in the wilderness, he addressed Jesus by saying, “If you are the Son of God ...”, notice he didn't say, “If you are God the Son...” - as there is a grammatical difference, and a very important royal title is involved here.
+The demons that spoke to Jesus before he cast them out said the same thing -- they rightly addressed him as "the Son of God."
 Incidentally, the word "if" can also be translated as "since," or "whether", because it can aim to question, or tries to prove, something.